baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 2.1.13 =
+* distribution: the 2.1.12 GitHub Release failed version validation because `print-o-matic.php` uses CRLF line endings, so the extracted plugin version was `2.1.12\r` and did not match the tag
+* distribution: the release workflow now strips the Version/Stable tag labels with sed and removes carriage returns before comparing versions

 = 2.1.12 =
 * distribution: GitHub Actions now deprecates Node.js 20; the 2.1.11 release used `actions/checkout@v4` and could not be re-run with a newer script, because tag builds use the workflow file from that tag